The 3 Best Ways on How to Get to Cozumel From Playa del Carmen Explained by a Local Expert

 Getting Around on Cozumel: Island Transportation

 Cozumel is a popular destination, so rental cars do sell out.
-Reserve your vehicle in advance just to be safe.
+Reserve your Cozumel rental car in advance to be safe.

 Spanish Vocabulary for Getting to Cozumel

 The following are a few Spanish phrases you may find helpful during your journey to and from Cozumel.
-These words and phrases will help you interpret ferry schedules and ask questions about travel logistics in Spanish.
+These words and phrases will assist you in interpreting ferry schedules and asking questions about travel logistics in Spanish.

 - Ticket – boleto, ticket